 For entertainment, look no further than Ågatan and the immediate vicinity.
 The neighborhood pulses with life day and night.
 University students flock to Nationernas Hus.
 With its restaurants, nightclubs, numerous cafés and outdoor restaurants, it has a similar vibe to that of Stora Torget Square.
 For shopping in the area, visit the Filbytergallerian mall, where you'll find boutiques that specialize in high-end fashions and cosmetics.

 Art in the heart of the city

 If you're an art aficionado, don't miss our city's most interesting meeting place - the equestrian statue of Folke Filbyter by the world-renowned Swedish sculptor, Carl Milles.
-Go into the Radisson SAS Hotel and ask to see their collection of paintings by the well-known Linköping artist, Johan Krouthén.
 Or why not pop into Passagen art gallery, which always has exciting exhibits.